spantaleev/matrix-docker-ansible-deploy/docs/configuring-dns.md

 ### SRV record for ma1sd

 To make the ma1sd Identity Server (which this playbook may optionally install for you) enable its federation features, you need to set up a SRV record.
 When setting up a SRV record, if you are asked for a service and protocol instead of a hostname split the host value from the table where the period is.
 For example use service as `_matrix-identity` and protocol as `_tcp`.

-## Subdomains setup

-As the table above illustrates, you need to create 2 subdomains (`matrix.example.com` and `element.example.com`) and point both of them to your new server's IP address (DNS `A` record or `CNAME` record is fine).

-The `element.example.com` subdomain may be necessary, because this playbook installs the [Element Web](https://github.com/element-hq/element-web) client for you.
-If you'd rather instruct the playbook not to install Element Web (`matrix_client_element_enabled: false` when [Configuring the playbook](configuring-playbook.md) later), feel free to skip the `element.example.com` DNS record.

-For other services which may need subdomain settings, see the table above and configure the DNS records accordingly.

 ## `_dmarc`, `postmoogle._domainkey` TXT and `matrix` MX records setup